OpenSourceEconomics/ruspy/docs/source/estimation.rst

 Estimation
 ######################

-Here the estimation process of the ruspy package is documented.
+On this page the estimation process of the ruspy package is documented.
 The structure is the following: The first part documents in detail which format is required on the input data and how you can easily access this for the original data.
-Then the estimation process is documented and an introduction to the demonstration notebooks closes this part.
-Throughout this part, there are references to the functions in the ruspy package and in the end a summary of all APIs.
+Then we explain how the initialization dictionary specified, before explaining the different estimation steps and methods.

 .. _df: